Rubyj/NUMAD-ReubenJacobs/README.md

 Created by: Reuben Jacobs and Dan Kreymer

-All other projects can be found in NUMAD-ReubenJacobs / NUMAD13-ReubenJacobs
+All other projects created by Reuben Jacobs can be found in NUMAD-ReubenJacobs / NUMAD13-ReubenJacobs